Skip to content

 Distinguish assurance-type versus service-type warranties Is the warranty an assurance-type warranty (under IAS 37 / ASC 460 cost provision) or service-type warranty (separate performance obligation under IFRS 15 / ASC 606)?
 Human Auditor

-Distinction under IFRS 15.B28-B33 + ASC 606-10-55-30: assurance-type warranty - product complies with agreed specifications, accounted under IAS 37 (IFRS) or ASC 460 (US GAAP) as warranty cost provision; service-type warranty - additional service beyond compliance, separate performance obligation requiring transaction price allocation.
-Indicators per IFRS 15.B31 + ASC 606-10-55-32: (a) whether warranty is required by law - assurance; (b) length of warranty period - longer suggests service; (c) nature of tasks promised - covering hidden defects suggests assurance, providing maintenance suggests service.
+Distinction under IFRS 15.B28-B33 and ASC 606-10-55-30: assurance-type warranty - product complies with agreed specifications, accounted under IAS 37 (IFRS) or ASC 460 (US GAAP) as warranty cost provision; service-type warranty - additional service beyond compliance, separate performance obligation requiring transaction price allocation.
+Indicators per IFRS 15.B31 and ASC 606-10-55-32: (a) whether warranty is required by law - assurance; (b) length of warranty period - longer suggests service; (c) nature of tasks promised - covering hidden defects suggests assurance, providing maintenance suggests service.
 Mixed warranties require splitting between assurance and service components - human judgement required.
 Common with electronic equipment, consumer durables, automotive, complex industrial machinery

 Decision Record